iobis/manual/darwin_core.md

 `associatedTaxa` include a list (concatenated and separated) of identifiers or names of taxa and their associations with the Occurrence, e.g. the species occurrence was associated to the presence of kelp such as _Laminaria digitata_.

+Data columns recording an organism's sex, life stage, and/or behaviour should be populated with controlled vocabulary.
+It is recommended to include the columns in preferably both the Occurrence table and the extendedMeasurementOrFact table.
+The recommended vocabulary for sex can be found in [BODC vocabulary collection S10](http://vocab.nerc.ac.uk/collection/S10/current/), for lifeStage in [BODC vocabulary collection S11](http://vocab.nerc.ac.uk/collection/S11/current/), and for behavior in [ICES Behaviour collection](https://vocab.ices.dk/services/api/Code/d0268a96-afc9-436e-a4db-4f61c2b9f6ba).

-The recommended vocabulary for `sex` see [BODC vocab : S10](http://vocab.nerc.ac.uk/collection/S10/current/), for `lifeStage` see [BODC vocab: S11](http://vocab.nerc.ac.uk/collection/S11/current/), `behavior` (no vocab available), and `occurrenceRemarks` can hold any comments or notes about the Occurrence.
+`occurrenceRemarks` can hold any comments or notes about the Occurrence.

 `recordedBy` can hold a list (concatenated and separated) of names of people, groups, or organizations responsible for recording the original Occurrence.
 The primary collector or observer, especially one who applies a personal identifier (recordNumber), should be listed first.